The Ultimate Guide to RV Camping in Alabama

 Weather Conditions and Natural Disaster Preparedness

-For the most part, Alabama weather tends to be pretty decent.
+For the most part, Alabama weather tends to be decent.
 It does get incredibly hot in the summer and doesn’t really start to cool off until October, so you will want to be sure to pack plenty of water when going on outdoor adventures.

 Wildlife Encounters and Precautions

-Remember to give wild animals their distance.
+Remember to give wild animals their space.
 Never approach an animal and never feed a wild creature.
 Watch your feet when hiking to avoid stepping on snakes and always put food away to avoid attracting animals to your campsite.

 Related